 Rationale: Sizes can be provided according to different measures: for example, numbers of items, pages, bytes, articles, words, images, multimedia files.
-The evaluation of the size of a digital library is helping the user to get an idea about the resources.
-Size is also important parameter for the architecture and functionality of the DL.
+The evaluation of the size of a Digital Library helps the user to get an idea about the resources.
+Size is also an important parameter for the architecture and functionality of the DL.

-Examples: The physical size of a collection calculated in bytes is important for estimation of the migration effort.
+• The physical size of a collection calculated in bytes is important for estimating the migration effort.

-C171 Fidelity
+C172 Fidelity

-Definition: The Content Quality Parameter measuring the accuracy with which an electronic system reproduces given a Resource.
+Definition: A Content Quality Parameter measuring the accuracy with which an electronic system reproduces a given Resource.